Glamor Shots and Analysis:

 Rear legroom increases.

-Subaru typically increases its suggested retail prices about $500 when introducing a new model, which defrays some of the cost of the new standard equipment.
-However, demand for Subaru's brand new models typically outstrips supply, so actual transaction prices will probably differ by more than $500, at least for the first year or so.
+Subaru typically increases its suggested retail prices only a few hundred dollars when introducing a new model, which defrays some of the cost of the new standard equipment.

 We'll post pricing when we get it, usually a few weeks before they ship the cars to us.